charlesbenfer/LIV_Portfolio/01_performance_prediction/README.md

 ## LIV Relevance

-Every major LIV player has a full PGA Tour career in this dataset:
+Almost every major LIV player has a full PGA Tour career in this dataset:

 | LIV Player | PGA Tour Events in Dataset |
 |---|---|